jesse23/few/packages/profiler/doc/design.md

 - `TTIPolyfill` is not sufficient for this case - there might be multiple request into the same node process, obviously the expectation here is `performance cost per request`.
 - Several approaches for this requirement:
   - like sequelize transaction, an explicit `container` and `id`.
+    - problem is, we can monitor our code but cannot force 3rd party to follow the same rule.
-  - like react, we use a implicit ctx/session object implicitly in every call, so that we can use that session.id to trace
+  - like react hook, we use a implicit ctx/session object implicitly in every call, so that we can use that session.id to trace.
+    - react hook approach may have issue in async flow.
   - port to a separate resource / process.
+- `TTIPolyfill` might still be useful when we want to watch server load by a logical start/stop from external.